 One of the popular Barossa Valley wineries is Pindarie Cellar Door.
 It is set on a lovely area with a peppercorn tree at the front and a picturesque view at the back.
 The venue inside was a beautiful setting in a rusting warehouse-like building with an open fire.
 Loads of photo ops here!

 We had a lot of wine tastings accompanied by 2 types of cheese as well as some quince which I hadn’t tried with crackers before.
-It was also great to hear the stories behind the wines as the lady was sharing it.
+It was also great to hear the stories behind the wines as the lady was sharing them.
 Truly a classy awesome experience that our whole group thoroughly enjoyed.
-Do yourself a favour and book the food and wine experience tour!
+Do yourself a favor and book the food and wine experience tour!

 More wine tastings at TeAro Estate

 Our first stop was TeAro Estate.
 We had a lovely private wine tasting at the back porch but we were also greeted with tea and tasty home-baked cakes.
 I liked the interior of the place and the lady had a depth of knowledge about the wine she was pouring!

 Mengler Hill Lookout for views over the Barossa